 If you think you have keratosis pilaris, don’t worry!
 It’s a benign and harmless condition that’s very treatable, and you’re definitely not alone!
 Keratosis pilaris is said to affect up to 80% of the population at some point during their lives, and some people begin witnessing symptoms as early as two years old.

 Keratosis pilaris is a common condition that shows up as these itty bitty bumps on the skin.
-Sometimes referred to as “chicken skin” for its resemblance to a plucked chicken (gross, we know), the symptoms of keratosis pilaris are usually dry and rough skin.
+Sometimes referred to as “chicken skin” for its resemblance to a plucked chicken, the symptoms of keratosis pilaris are usually dry and rough skin.
 These patches of sandpaper-like skin typically appear on the arms, legs, butt, and sometimes on a person’s face.
 For some people, the bumps are flesh-colored (like below) and for others, they’re red, itchy, and inflamed (like above).

 The rough, bumpy patches that people who have keratosis pilaris see on their skin are caused by clogged hair follicles or pores.
 While acne symptoms appear as a result of excess sebum and dead skin cells blocking up a pore, keratosis pilaris symptoms occur when excess keratin, a skin-building protein, plugs up hair follicles and becomes trapped under the surface of the skin.